 The Board recognizes the District's responsibility to maintain order and discipline on school property and in school vehicles.
-Recognizing the value of electronic surveillance systems in monitoring activity, the administration has developed regulations to implement the surveillance program.
-The regulations are developed in compliance with law to protect the privacy rights of students and staff.
+Recognizing the value of electronic surveillance systems in monitoring activity, the Board directs the administration to develop regulations to implement the surveillance program.
+The regulations must be in compliance with law to protect the privacy rights of students and staff.

+1. Cameras

-- 1. Cameras Surveillance cameras may be used both inside and outside of buildings and on school vehicles to assist in the security of students, staff and property. - 2.
-Metal Detectors The administration is authorized to use stationary or mobile metal detectors at its discretion.
+Surveillance cameras may be used both inside and outside of buildings and on school vehicles to assist in the security of students, staff and property.

+2. Metal Detectors

+The administration is authorized to use stationary or mobile metal detectors at its discretion.
 The Board directs the administration to develop regulations for the use of detectors.